Capgemini/microsoft-team-labs/SpecFlow/Setup and Installation.md

 Authors: Zoe Dawson and Matthew Hoy
 id: Setup

+# Installing and Configuring the Capgemini.PowerApps.Bindings

-# Installing the SpecFlow Visual Studio Extension
+## Installing the SpecFlow Visual Studio Extension

 The first step in creating a new automated UI testing project is ensuring that the Specflow extension for Visual Studio has been installed.
 Do this by navigating to Tools and opening the Extensions and Updates window.